-Chef Henry Kibit's Lamb Meatballs with Harissa Sauce
+Chef Henry Kibit's Lamb Meatballs with Harissa Sauce (Sokol Blosser)

 These flavorful meatballs are the epitome of comfort food, paired perfectly with the bold flavors of our pinot noir – black cherry, licorice and blackberry – balanced by smooth tannins.